Seán O'Sullivan (painter)

+Seán O'Sullivan (20 June 1906 – 3 May 1964) was an Irish painter and designer known for his portraits and stamp designs.

+Early life and family

-Seán O'Sullivan (20 June 1906 – 3 May 1964) was an Irish painter.
-He was educated at Synge Street CBS in Dublin and went on to study drawing at the Dublin Metropolitan School of Art where he won a scholarship and studied lithography at the Central School of Arts and Crafts in London.
-He also studied painting in Paris at Colarossi's and La Grande Chaumiere.
+O'Sullivan was educated at Synge Street CBS in Dublin and went on to study drawing at the Dublin Metropolitan School of Art.
+Here, came to the attention of headmaster George Atkinson who arranged a three-month placement for him to study lithography at the Central School of Arts and Crafts in London.

+While in London, O'Sullivan met painter Renée Mouw, whom he soon married.
+The pair studied in Paris before moving to Dublin.
+He studied painting in Paris at Colarossi's and La Grande Chaumiere.
+The couple had two daughters, Julian O'Sullivan and Terry Myler.
+Myler is a book illustrator.

+Career

 He began exhibiting at the Royal Hibernian Academy (RHA) in 1926, at the age of 20, contributing an average of six paintings a year until his death.
 Primarily a portrait painter, O'Sullivan composed works featuring many of the leading political and cultural figures in Ireland, including Éamon de Valera, Douglas Hyde, W B Yeats, and James Joyce.
 He designed the cover for the Capuchin Annual in 1930.
 His work was also part of the painting event in the art competition at the 1932 Summer Olympics.